hyperandroid/Automata/readme.md

 * Auto transition
 * Sub states
 * Guards
-* FSM Session as message chroreography
+* FSM Session as message chroreographer

 ##How to